-Heather has been associated with PWV as a member since 2008.
-She is currently the Acting Chief Executive Officer and is also a Peer Support Program Coordinator.
+Heather worked in community health on various health promotion projects before joining PWV.
+She is currently the Peer Support Program Coordinator.
 Her role involves providing and facilitating tailored peer support for women living with HIV.
 She coordinates Volunteer Peer Support Training Programs, outreach group support and also facilitates Phoenix workshops for women in partnership with LPV.
-Part of Heather’s role involves engaging with marginalised communities including women from CALD backgrounds, rural and regional areas to inform various research programs for PWV.
+Part of Heather’s role also involves engaging with marginalised communities including women from CALD backgrounds, rural and regional areas to inform various research programs for PWV.
 Heather holds undergraduate study qualification from overseas and Monash University and is also currently completing a post – graduate qualification at Melbourne University.
-Heather's normal hours are 9am - 5pm on Tuesday, Thursday and Friday and she can be reached on email@example.com or by calling 03 9863 8747.
+Heather's normal hours are 9am - 5pm on every second Monday, Tuesday, Wednesday, Thursday and Friday and she can be reached on email@example.com or by calling 03 9863 8747.

 Melissa has been a member of Positive Women since 2005 and joined the team of staff in April 2017.
 Prior to this Melissa spent nine years supporting and advocating for people with disabilities, though quality assurance processes.
 Many of the same values apply to supporting diverse women with HIV: dignity, privacy and confidentiality, individual needs, fair access to services, self-determination, community engagement, human rights and freedom from abuse.
 Melissa has a Bachelor of Arts from Deakin University and a Certificate in Community Cultural Development from Swinburne.
 Melissa’s recent Certificate of Education Support and volunteer work in primary schools was focused on children with diverse needs and their families.
-Melissa’s normal hours are 9am to 5pm on Wednesdays and Thursdays.
-She can be reached on email@example.com or by calling 03 9683 8747.
+Melissa’s normal hours are 9am to 5pm on Thursdays and Fridays.
+She can be reached on firstname.lastname@example.org or by calling 03 9683 8747.